akash-madugundi/NewsHub/README.md

 - NewsAPI.org Integration for fetching live news.
 - Implemented Sequelize and Pool for PostgreSQL database management.
 - JWT-Based Authentication for secure access control.
+- Secure /news routes, ensuring only authenticated users can access.
 - Cloudinary Integration for storing and retrieving images.
 - Botpress AI Bot for answering FAQs.